nkwhr/ActiveModelLike-Errors/README.md

 ## each

-Iterates through each error key/value pair in the error messages hash.
+Iterates through each attribute/message pair in the error messages hash.

     $errors->add('name', 'can not be empty');
     $errors->add('name', 'is invalid');

     $errors->each(sub {
-        my ($key, $message) = @_;
+        my ($attribute, $message) = @_;
         # do_something
     });

 ## full\_message

-Returns a full message for a given key.
+Returns a full message for a given attribute.

     $errors->full_message('name', 'is invalid'); # 'Name is invalid'